 Along with protecting the valuable items within the construction site, it is also important to protect the public from the hazardous conditions characteristic of many construction sites.
 Seasoned construction workers are vigilant and know how to avoid common workplace related dangers, but if a passerby accidentally wanders into a construction site there could be serious consequences.

-Construction companies can avoid these common workplace security challenges by installing hard-to-breach perimeter fences.
-But, these fences have weak spots–especially at their entryways.
+Construction companies can avoid these common workplace security challenges at construction sites by installing hard-to-breach perimeter fences.
+But, these fences have weak spots–, especially at their entryways.
 Fence doors can be left unlocked or held open for unauthorized individuals, especially at high-risk/high-traffic construction sites.
 To eliminate these risks, many construction companies install full height turnstiles at their entryways.
 These turnstiles control access by only allowing one authorized person access at a time with no risk of tailgating or forgetting to lock doors.

 At construction sites where new materials and equipment need to be walked in regularly, full height security gates may also be implemented alongside full height turnstiles.
 They exhibit larger entrance widths and can allow crates, wheel trucks, and other large materials access to a construction site while still keeping the area secure otherwise.

-Hayward Turnstiles has helped many large construction companies increase their security and minimize loss.
+Hayward Turnstiles has helped many large construction companies increase their security and minimize loss with security turnstiles for construction sites.
 Some include: